We are: Worshippers leading others to connect with God

 3. If I join the choir, do I have to sing at all the services?

 We have to answer that one by saying yes - you get to sing for all three services.
-(The choir sings at the Old Stage campus only.)
 The choir sings about two Sundays per month on average, specified in a calendar/schedule that is put together and passed out at the beginning of each season.
 Most people find it to be quite fulfilling and energizing to see how each service responds differently and uniquely in worship.

 4. Does the choir really memorize everything that they sing?